openlattice/openlattice-help-site-old/_guides/linking.md

 > **Note:** If some of your chosen entity sets are not appearing in the list, it means the property does not exist in that entity set.

-## Step 3: Define the linked entity type to create
+## Define the linked entity type to create

 Use the following naming conventions to define your entity type: